Adam-cyber/engine-toolkit/engine/internal/selfdriving/README.md

 }
 ```

-* Some values will be directly available in the HTTP request made to the Process webhook, for others you will need to unmarshal the `payload` field (which will contain the contents of the `payload.json` file from the input folder).
+Some values will be directly available in the HTTP request made to the Process webhook,
+for others the user will need to unmarshal the `payload` field (which will contain the
+contents of the `payload.json` file from the input folder).

 ## More information